ChildofBhaal/Baldurs-Gate-3-Modfixer-Patch-1/README.md

 While Larian has been telling the users the mods will work after their newest patch, there are still many mods which won't work with the latest release.
 I have created this patch, fixed right after the Patch 1 (08.25.2023).

 The mod corrects their mistakes.
-ALso contains: Story error remover and Improved UI compatible.
+Also contains: Story error remover and Improved UI compatible.

 The mod doesn't need another mod fixer.